mdhamimshahriar1449-cpu/simple-quiz-game/README.md

 1. A console window will pop up running your quiz game use Method 1.

+Method 3:  Use in Dev-C++

+Step 1 : Launch the Dev-C++ application on your computer.

+Step 2 :  If opening an existing file: Go to File ➔ Open (or press Ctrl + O) and select your main.c file.

+Step 3 : Execute :

+•	Click on Execute in the top menu bar, then click Compile & Run.

+•	Shortcut : Simply press F11 on your keyboard.

+Step 5: Play in Console Window : A black terminal/console window will pop up running your game.
+You can now enter your Name, Roll Number, and answer the 15 quiz questions across all 3 levels.

 4. 🎮 Usage Guidance

 1. Start the Application: Run the compiled binary executable in your terminal window.